 Is This A Foolproof Way To Guarantee That A Marketing App I Want To Evaluate Is Secure?

 Unfortunately, no. There is no “foolproof” or “ironclad” way to ensure that a SaaS vendor has mitigated all cybersecurity risks.
-But there are proven ways to ensure that your prospective SaaS vendor has minimized the likelihood of a serious cybersecurity breach.
+However, there are proven ways to ensure that your prospective SaaS vendor has minimized the likelihood of a serious cybersecurity breach.Â

-If you really want some external validation of the level of protection that a SaaS service provider you could try running a free scan of their HTTP security headers.
-HTTP security headers are the front line of web applications’ defense against hackers.
+If you want some external validation of a SaaS service provider's level of protection, you could try running a free scan of their HTTP security headers.
+HTTP security headers are the front line of web applications' defense against hackers.Â

 SUGGESTED READINGS